The U.K. prime minister fires her finance chief and changes course on taxes

 Earlier this month, the government backtracked on another part of its controversial economic package, by scrapping proposed tax cuts for higher earners.

-As confidence and anticipation have grown for further changes, the pound inched up in value Thursday and bond markets stabilized some.
-In the minutes that followed Truss' speech Friday, the currency rallied significantly — often a sign of increased investor confidence in a country's economic future.
+As confidence and anticipation have grown for further changes, the pound inched up in value on Thursday and bond markets stabilized some.
+And in the minutes that followed Truss' speech Friday, the currency rallied significantly — often a sign of increased investor confidence in a country's economic future.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.